mjiricka/tray-icon-tool/README.md

 deleted it :) So it is not even here.
 (Which is a pity, it took me some time to create asynchronous code that would do that.)

+But I will keep it here.
+Maybe it will serve as an inspiration for the panel plugin one day.